vishvAsa/kalpAntaram/kANe/v4/4_tIrthayAtrA/16_List_of_tIrthas.md

 its power.
 Yamunātīrtha-Sal.
 49. 11-16 (where

-Varuna performed Rajasüya), M. 108.
+Varuna performed Rajasūya), M. 108.
 23-24 (as the daughter of the

 sun), P. I. 29.6.
 Yamunesvara-A (under VS) L. q. by